seanbutler/Morris/README.md

 # Morris Programming Language

+Moris is a work in progress, very eary on.
+Expect things to break and change (for the better).

 Everything you need in one binary.
 Compiler and runtime integrated together.
 Forget dependencies.
 Distribute sources or packed compiled bytecode, both executable.

 Morris is a programming language hand crafted for making games quickly and easily.
 Morris has a focus on ease of gameplay programming.